-In 1, the end connections are fully rigid.
+In 🚈, the end connections are fully rigid.

-In 3D modules, the end connections can be set under the Connections tab similarly to Beams.
+In 3D modules, the end connections can be set under the End conditions tab.
 Only the released motion (arrow) and rotation (two-headed arrow) components are displayed in the model view (Display settings).
-Rigid connections can be customized to hinged or semi-rigid (spring) with additional Point-point connection.
+End connections can be fully customised for bar ends by setting the rigidity of the displacement components.

-The end connections (in the beam start and end) with joined objects can be set to rigid or hinged by motion and rotation components.
 The component directions are valid in the beam's local co-ordinate system.

-Inactive component means a fixed motion/rotation, while a checked component behaves as free motion/rotation in the assigned direction.
+Inactive component means a fixed motion/rotation, while a checked component behaves according to the user-specified rigidity value.